 It is recommended that pets are not outside in cold temps, but if you do have a pet that spends some time outdoors during the day, it should go without saying that you need to provide them with proper shelter, food, and water.
 Anyone with questions about the requirements can find them listed on the Humane Society website.
 These are not just guidelines, they are the law, and owners found to have neglected their pets face criminal, and even felony charges.

 PLEASE SPEAK UP!
 If you see a pet left outdoors, it is imperative that you report it to your local law enforcement.
-Click here to learn the steps to take if you see an animal that may be suffering from winter neglect.
+Find out what you can do if you see an animal that may be suffering from winter neglect.

 Winter Safety Tips